Juglans regia: Original habitat

-One of the centers of origin and diversity of Juglans regia is Iran.
+One of the centres of origin and diversity of J. regia is Iran, and another further northeast in Central Asia.
+In Central Asia, genetic diversity is very patchy, with the highest diversity found around Sariosiyo in Uzbekistan, and conspicuously lower in the Arslanbob forests in Kyrgyzstan (these now thought to be of cultivated origin).
+Another native glacial refugium population with high genetic diversity is found on the southern fringes of the Alps in northeast Italy.
 However, as with other old and widespread cultivated plants, it is not easy to reconstruct the original distribution and determine the borders of the past natural ranges.
 There are many reports concerning the earliest fossil pollen and nuts of J. regia, and the conclusions that various authors draw are somewhat contradictory.
 Taken together these finds suggest that J. regia possibly survived the last glaciations in several refugia, as the compilation of the data shows most likely southern Europe, the Near East, China, and the Himalaya.